 Doctor of Philosophy in the Field of Counseling

-The doctor of philosophy. in counseling degree program balances rigorous research with clinical work to graduate scholar practitioners.
-Graduates are prepared for a number of roles, such as teaching in universities, practicing in a variety of settings from directing high school counseling departments to leading county mental health treatment programs.
-The program offers challenging course work, practical experience at mental health sites, and the opportunity to train as supervisors at the Graduate School of Education and Human Development's Community Counseling Service Center.
-Designed to be completed in four to five years, the program is unique in building students' knowledge and capacity to conduct research, publish, provide clinical services, and educate at the graduate level.
-Instruction is provided in areas including trauma, human sexuality, child and adolescent development, grief and loss, substance abuse, multicultural counseling, as well as a deep knowledge of diagnosis, assessments, interventions, and treatment approaches.
+The doctor of philosophy in counseling degree program balances rigorous research with clinical work to create advanced scholar practitioners.
+Graduates are prepared for a number of roles such as teaching in universities, practicing in a variety of settings from directing high school counseling departments to leading county mental health treatment programs.
+The program offers challenging coursework and continued development of counseling and counseling supervision skills at the Graduate School of Education and Human Development's Community Counseling Service Center.
+Designed to be completed in four to five years, the program builds students' knowledge and capacity to conduct research, publish, provide advanced counseling services, develop counseling supervision skills, and teach at the graduate level.
+Faculty expertise is represented in several areas including trauma, human sexuality, child and adolescent development, ethics and counselor development, grief and loss, substance abuse, and multicultural counseling.
 The program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Specific admission requirements are shown on the Graduate Program Finder.